 Matches - Valid for text, numbers, or dates.
 Specify 1 value.
 Results include only records where the data matches the value in the filter.

 Contains - Valid for text, numbers, or dates.
 Specify 1 value.
-Results include only records where the data contains all of the values in the filter.
+Results include only records where the data contains all the values in the filter.

 Starts with - Valid for text, numbers, or dates.
 Specify 1 value.
 Results include only records where the data begins with the value in the filter.